How To Remove and Clean Carbon Build Up in non-OHV Small Engines

-6. Remove and discard the old head gasket.
+- Remove and discard the old head gasket.

-Always wear protective eyewear and solvent-proof gloves when removing carbon.
+Warning: Always wear protective eyewear and solvent-proof gloves when removing carbon.
 Ask your Authorized Briggs & Stratton Dealer to recommend an all-purpose solvent that will not harm aluminum or plastic components or leave unwanted residues.

-1. Place the piston at the top dead center so that the valves are closed.
+- Place the piston at the top dead center so that the valves are closed.
 Then, scrape carbon gently from the cylinder head, using a wooden or plastic scraper.
 Take care not to dig the scraper into the aluminum.
 On stubborn deposits, use a putty knife, wire brush or steel wool, taking care not to bear down on the metal surfaces.

-2. Clean away the remaining carbon with solvent, using fine steel wool to smooth rough spots.
+- Clean away the remaining carbon with solvent, using fine steel wool to smooth rough spots.
 You can also soak metal parts for up to 15 minutes to remove stubborn deposits.
 Scrape again, if necessary, to loosen stubborn grit.
 Then, clean the area thoroughly with the solvent and set the head aside.
 With the piston still at the top of the cylinder and the valves closed, use the same method to remove carbon deposits from the piston and the end of the cylinder.

-3. Turn the crankshaft to open each valve, and carefully remove any visible carbon deposits on the valves and valve seats, using only a brass wire brush.
+- Turn the crankshaft to open each valve, and carefully remove any visible carbon deposits on the valves and valve seats, using only a brass wire brush.
 CAUTION: Do not allow grit to fall into the valve chambers or between the piston and the cylinder wall.

-4. Inspect the valves and valve seats to see if they are cracked, rough or warped.
+- Inspect the valves and valve seats to see if they are cracked, rough or warped.
 Bring damaged parts to an authorized service dealer for inspection before reassembling the head.

-5. Using a scraper, solvent or both, remove any remaining carbon and residue left behind by the head gasket on the cylinder head and engine block.
+- Using a scraper, solvent or both, remove any remaining carbon and residue left behind by the head gasket on the cylinder head and engine block.
 Clean the surfaces thoroughly before installing the new head gasket.
 Any debris or oil left on the cylinder head or engine block may prevent a tight seal and cause eventual engine damage.

-1. Inspect the surfaces of the engine block, cylinder head and new head gasket to be sure they are clean.
+- Inspect the surfaces of the engine block, cylinder head and new head gasket to be sure they are clean.

-2. Place the new head gasket in position on the engine block.
+- Place the new head gasket in position on the engine block.
 Do not use sealing compounds.

-3. Set the cylinder head on the head gasket, aligning the cylinder head with the gasket and the engine block.
+- Set the cylinder head on the head gasket, aligning the cylinder head with the gasket and the engine block.

-4. Remove each head bolt from its slot in the cardboard template.
+- Remove each head bolt from its slot in the cardboard template.
 Then, insert the bolt in its original location, leaving it loose.
 Insert the other bolts in the same fashion.
 Make sure to attach any housings or brackets that are held in place by the head bolts.

-5. Hand-tighten the head bolts first, without using a wrench.
+- Hand-tighten the head bolts first, without using a wrench.

-6. Tighten the cylinder head bolts in increments, using a torque wrench (service part number 19393).
+- Tighten the cylinder head bolts in increments, using a torque wrench (service part number 19393).
 Turn each bolt a few turns, then proceed to the next bolt until each bolt is just snug.
 For final tightening, use a torque wrench.
 Proceed in increments or roughly one-third the final torque.
 Consult your small engine manual for final torque specifications.
-Avoid tightening a single bolt all the way before tightening the other bolts.
+Note: Avoid tightening a single bolt all the way before tightening the other bolts.
 Uneven tightening is likely to warp the cylinder head.